manangoel99/SchedulingApp/ReadMe.md

 That database is mantained in postgreSQL.
 The details for which are present in the settings.py file.

+It also automatically sends a reminder to the user 15 minutes before the event.

+Note : Enter the sender's email id and password in views.py in the send_mail function and enable third party authentication for your gmail account.
+The email sending API works only if the sender's email client is gmail.
+Please change the smtp server accordingly if your email client is not gmail.
 ----------------------------------------
 How To Run
 =================